electric-eloquence/fp-stylus/README.md

 #### `'stylus:watch'`
 * Usually under gulp task `'custom:watch'`.
-* Watches the `source/_styles/src/stylus` directory for a file modification.
+* Watches the `source/_styles/src/stylus` directory for file modifications.
-* Triggers a Stylus build and overwrites CSS whether or not it has direct edits.
+* Triggers `stylus` and overwrites CSS whether or not it has direct edits.
-* Prints line comments in the CSS.

 #### `'stylus:watch-no-comment'`
 * Usually under gulp task `'custom:watch'`.
-* Watches the `source/_styles/src/stylus` directory for a file modification.
+* Watches the `source/_styles/src/stylus` directory for file modifications.
-* Triggers a Stylus build and overwrites CSS whether or not it has direct edits.
+* Triggers `stylus:no-comment` and overwrites CSS whether or not it has direct edits.
-* Does not print line comments in the CSS.
-* Ignores any `stylus.linenos` setting in `pref.yml`.

 #### `'stylus:watch-write-tmp'`
 * Usually under gulp task `'custom:watch'`.
-* Usually under gulp task `'custom:watch'`.
-* Watches the `source/_styles/src/stylus` directory for a file modification.
+* Watches the `source/_styles/src/stylus` directory for file modifications.
+* Triggers `stylus` and overwrites CSS whether or not it has direct edits.
 * Writes the tmp file for comparing the current Stylus build with the previous one.
-* Overwrites CSS whether or not it has direct edits.

 #### `'stylus:write-tmp'`
 * Writes the tmp file for comparing the current Stylus build with the previous